YaelDillies/ChandraFurstLipton/docs/index.md

 * `FiniteField`: The proof steps specific to the finite field case
 * `Integer`: The proof steps specific to the integer case

+### Current progress

+The project is not yet finished.
+The following table details live which files are unfinished, and how many 'sorries' (unproven statements) remain in each file.

+{% include sorries.md %}

 ## What next?

 Almost periodicity is nowadays a standard tool in additive combinatorics.
 The version we formalised is sufficient for many applications.
 In particular, it gives one of the best known bounds on Freiman's theorem.
 As a side goal, we might tackle Freiman's theorem.